I have rescued and fostered many pets over the years. Keeping my pets healthy and happy is my number one priority.

 What to Do to Find Your Missing Cat

-If your cat is missing, there are actions you can take right away to give you a better chance of being reunited with your pet.
+If your cat is missing, there are actions you can take right away for a better chance of being reunited with your pet.

 Here are some simple steps you can take to find your cat.

-To insure you get good visibility, choose brightly colored paper and include only basic information.
+- To ensure you get good visibility, choose brightly colored paper and include only basic information.